INCREASING FEARS OF MAN-MADE AND NATURAL DISASTERS ARE MAKING THIS A GROWTH INDUSTRY

 Bunker or No Bunker?

-The facts are simple: it’s up to you to prepare for yourself and your family.
+For your due diligence, The Regional Foundation for Repair offers more info on the topic.
+Still, the facts are simple: it’s up to you to prepare for yourself and your family.
 Not only is it your responsibility, but it’s also your right as a U.S. citizen.
 In 2006, FEMA released the National Planning Scenarios listing nuclear, biological, and chemical weapons as credible disasters that federal, state, and local municipalities should develop a preparedness plan for.
 A disaster shelter falls under this classification as a defensive arm against natural and man-made disasters in this government report.

 Perhaps you want to postpone having one of those luxury bunkers built until you’ve found your new Montecito estate.
 If that’s your plan, check out the portfolio of exceptional properties you’ll find on my website, then give me a call at +1 805.886.9378 or email me at Cristal@montecito-estate.com.
 I’ll find you the perfect Montecito estate – with plenty of room to add your own luxury bunker.